Eight NSW virus cases, tighter venue rules

 Ms Berejiklian said industry associations were on board with the hospitality changes and that funerals carried an additional risk due to mingling and expressions of emotion.

-But no dancing, singing or mingling would be permitted at NSW weddings.

-“Appreciate that from one hotel, having to contact trace all those people, the resources it takes for their contacts and those contacts after that,” Ms Berejiklian said.
+NSW Health on Wednesday confirmed the “patient zero” of the Crossroads Hotel outbreak was most likely a Melbourne freight company employee who attended the venue on July 3 for a work party.
+At least six of his colleagues have since caught COVID-19.

+The man entered NSW on June 30, before the state’s border with Victoria closed.

-“It is a good case study of how quickly and how widely the disease can spread and it is a good wake-up call for all of us, because I feel there was too much complacency in the community and we thought that the worst was behind us but unfortunately it is not.”
+“It is a good case study of how quickly and how widely the disease can spread and it is a good wake-up call for all of us, because I feel there was too much complacency in the community and we thought that the worst was behind us but unfortunately it is not,” Ms Berejiklian said.

+NSW Chief Health Officer Dr Kerry Chant also confirmed on Friday that pop-up testing sites around southwest Sydney amid the Crossroads Hotel cluster would not shut as originally planned.